keyvan-m-sadeghi/unity/README.md

 Okay, these were all my present authorities.
 Back to the linear world.
 I'll bring experimental data for the rest of this.
 Please if you're following along, verify or contradict.

+# Iran

+Hello world!
+My name is Keyvan.
+I was born in Iran.
+Lots of names sound like that there: eeee aaaa!
+I'll skip my life story, because I'm old, and it'll be boring.
+Just trying to grab data points that are relevant to `life = meaning / time`.

+Like everywhere else, there's a shit show in that country, as you've probably heard.
+Contradicting belief systems, diverse races and cultures.
+You name it, we got it.
+This environment provides enough entropy to generate a vibrant youth population.
+You'll hear different versions, depending on whom you ask from.
+The reality in the streets though, is that everyone keeps up to date with technology.
+We find creative ways to stay connected to the rest of the world.

+In the midst of this, I was born!
+A curious boy, son to parents who were neither religious, nor atheist.
+By the age of five, I observed my first singularity, my baby sister.
+She was a wrecking ball, destroying the establishment and authority that I've worked so hard to build until that age!

+For you to fact check:
+1. Any environment that's not completely isolated converges with the rest of the world.
+2. Everything that registers in one's memory for the rest of life, is a singularity (in the eyes of the beholder and/or worldwide).

 <Hong Kong>

 <thankfully I wasnt smart enough.
 Weve probably lost countless actual geniuses to these episodes>